epierson9/inconsistently_perceived_race_public/README.md

 ```
 but you can use conda to install the Python dependencies.

-# Installation guide
-After installing the software dependencies, clone the repo, and you should be able to run the preprocessing and analysis code.

-# Demo/Instructions for use
-## Instructions for reproducing the results in this paper
+# Instructions for reproducing the results in this paper
 1. Raw data can be obtained by contacting the authors of the Open Policing Project at open-policing@lists.stanford.edu.
 2. Preprocess the data (est. runtime: 3-10 mins per state).
 For each state, run the state-specific python file (ex. `az.py`) to standardize entries and filter the raw state data down to the set of multiply stopped drivers and inconsistently-perceived drivers. `policing_data_expl.py` contains all the preprocessing code and generates csv files in the `csv` folder that are used later on in the analysis; this file is used as a module for the state-specific python files, so it shouldn't be directly.
     * Before running `python az.py`, `python co.py`,  or `python tx.py`, replace `path-to-raw-csv` in the `config` with the path to the raw state data you downloaded.